 Each generation comes and goes, nothing they do holds remembrance.
 Those who do remember die themselves in an endless cycle of starts and stops of human existence.
 All their joys and sorrows, their loves and hates, their victories and losses amount to nothing under the sun.
 The waves of the ocean continue to lap onto the shore whether or not anyone is there to experience it; the sun continues to rise and fall with no regard for humankind whatsoever.

 Pretty dark thoughts, but true.
-Anyone who denies them are either too dense to recognize it or too dishonest to face the facts.
+Anyone who denies them is either too dense to recognize it or too dishonest to face the facts.
 Read Job if you are a believer and let it be settled once and for all that your righteousness does not insulate you from tragedy.
 There is no cute, air-tight religious formula of punishments and rewards according to faith and sin committed under the sun—not in this life.